pixelsnob/pixelsnob-site/index.md

 exclude: true
 ---

 Hello!
-My name is Luis Echeverria, and I'm a web developer with professional experience seeking steady employment, preferably on a remote team.
+My name is Luis Echeverria, and I'm an experienced developer seeking steady employment, preferably on a remote team. <a href="articles/luis-a-echeverria-resume">Resume available here.</a>

 Some of the tech I have experience with: